Springfield Massachusetts

 Early 1900s Tait Brothers Ice Cream business bird

-The top is a metal bird which is anchored by what appears to
+The top is a metal bird which is anchored by what appears to be a nail in the wooden yellow base.

 The bird measures 2 1/4 inches tall and acrossed the base is 1/4 inch.